 This 3-mile circular trail starts in Bath city centre, at the historic Pulteney Bridge.
 Admire the grand Georgian architecture along Great Pulteney Street, before reaching The Holburne Museum; a must-stop for art lovers.
-The museum also has a lovely café, overlooking Sydney Gardens – a favourite hangout of Jane Austen’s back in the day!
+The museum also has a lovely café, overlooking Sydney Gardens – a tranquil oasis in the city and a favourite hangout of Jane Austen’s back in the day!

 The trail continues through the 18th century gardens and over the railway bridge.
 Take a right on to the Kennet and Avon canal tow-path, leaving the hustle and bustle of the city behind.
 We visited during winter and lucked out with bright blue skies and crystal-clear reflections of the honey-coloured buildings and colourful canal boats on the water.

 Continue along the canal path for about 10 minutes, until reaching Lock 13.
 Cross over the foot-bridge and you’ll emerge on to Sydney Buildings.
 Make your way up the stone steps and join the footpath that runs alongside Bathwick Meadow.

 A short distance along this path, you’ll come to a bench and the famous ‘Bath Skyline’ panoramic view.
 From here, the whole city unfolds before your eyes… and it’s every bit as spectacular as you’d expect.